coyotespike/coyotespike.github.io/_posts/2016-04-18-MoneyMoneyMoney.md

 ### Diversifying funding sources?
 In the same vein, Rhiannon argues that science funding may be diversifying.
-Private grant-giving institutions and patrons such as Peter Thiel, Facebook guy, Elon Musk, and Y Combinator prefer to give to non-government labs - a good sign for independent researchers.
+Private grant-giving institutions and patrons such as Peter Thiel, Mark Zuckerberg, Elon Musk, and Y Combinator prefer to give to non-government labs - a good sign for independent researchers.
 If government grantors follow suit, then both funding, and active scientists, will become more diverse.
 However, that's stil an if.